FredHutch/fast-file-zfs-beegfs/zfs/concepts.md

 # Important ZFS concepts

+To use ZFS, you will create a storage aggregate (pool) from drives (vdevs).
+You can optionally add additional drives (vdevs) as hot spares, cache, and log (ZiL).

 ## Physical Hierarchy

 ZFS arranges everything in a hierarchicial structure begining with the creation of a zpool.